Vishal Jethwa

 Vishal Jethwa (born 6 July 1994) is an Indian actor.
-He is known for portraying Akbar in Bharat Ka Veer Putra – Maharana Pratap which aired on Sony TV, Sunny in Mardaani 2 (2019) and Homebound (2025).
+He is known for portraying Akbar in Bharat Ka Veer Putra – Maharana Pratap which aired on Sony TV, Sunny in Mardaani 2 (2019) and Chandan in Homebound (2025).

 Early life

-Jethwa is a Gujarati.
-He was born to Naresh and Preeti Jethwa on 6 July 1994.
+Jethwa was born on 6 July 1994 into a Gujarati family in Bombay (now Mumbai), Maharashtra, India to Naresh and Preeti Jethwa.
+His father died when he was 13, and he was raised by his mother.
+According to him, his childhood was full of struggles.
 He graduated from Thakur College of Science and Commerce.

 Career

 Vishal started his acting career in 2013 by landing the lead role of Akbar in Bharat Ka Veer Putra – Maharana Pratap.
 In 2015, he was roped in to play Bali in Sankatmochan Mahabali Hanuman.
 In 2016, he landed an important role of a terrorist in Diya Aur Baati Hum as Chota Packet.
 In the same year, he bagged the role of Nasir in Peshwa Bajirao.
 In August 2017, he replaced actor Bhavesh Balchandani to play the role of Krishna in Chakradhari Ajay Krishna.
 He also appeared in Colors TV's Thapki Pyar Ki as Prince, and played a role in Ghatotkacha, which aired on Life OK.

 In his Hindi film debut, Jethwa was cast as the main antagonist in the 2019 film Mardaani 2.
 His performance was well received by the critics and the audience.

 In 2022, he featured in Disney+ Hotstar's medical thriller series Human alongside Shefali Shah and Kirti Kulhari.
 Later that year, he played the title role in Revathi's slice of life drama film, Salaam Venky, co-starring Kajol, Rajeev Khandelwal, Rahul Bose, Prakash Raj and Aahana Kumra.

 In May 2023, Jethwa played a pivotal role in Vidyut Jammwal's IB71.
 He also featured as Hassan Ali in Tiger 3.
 In December 2024, he starred in Amazon-MX Player's murder mystery Party Till I Die, alongside Avneet Kaur.

 In 2025, he starred in Neeraj Ghaywan's Homebound, which had its world premiere at the 2025 Cannes Film Festival.